grafana/grafana/contribute/templates/doc-concept-template.md

 # Concept

-The title of the concept topic will generally be a noun or a gerund.
-Examples include Templates, Templating, Dashboards, and panels.
+The title of the _concept_ content type is generally a noun (a person, place, or thing) or a gerund (a word that ends with an _-ing_).

-Concepts are topic types for any information that doesn't involve task lists or reference information.
-Ideally you use concept elements to explain concepts, ideas, overviews, workflows, and the like.
-In the intro section, this first paragraph or two, you should explain to the user what to expect in this topic or section.

-[Permissions overview](https://grafana.com/docs/grafana/latest/permissions/overview/) is an example of a concept topic.
+A concept is for any information that is not a procedure or a reference:

+* concept
+* idea
+* overview
+* workflow

+In the introduction, explain to the reader what to expect in this unit of information.
+An example of a concept is the [Permissions overview](https://grafana.com/docs/grafana/latest/permissions/overview/).

 ## Idea